What is an Occupational Therapist?

 Occupational therapy practitioners have a holistic perspective, in which the focus is on adapting the environment and/or task to fit the person, and the person is an integral part of the therapy team.
 It is an evidence-based practice deeply rooted in science.

-Occupational therapists work in a variety of settings.
-Roughly half work in private offices or hospitals.
-The other half may work in schools, nursing homes, and for home health services.
+Occupational therapists work in a variety of settings such as private offices, hospitals, schools, nursing homes, and for home health services.

 From U.S. Bureau of Labor Statistics: https://www.bls.gov/ooh/healthcare/occupational-therapists.htm

 Finish your BA at Rutgers, major in any subject you enjoy, and take prerequisites for OT school as part of your major and/or elective/core requirements.
 During your senior year, apply to graduate programs in OT.
 You may choose to apply to master’s level programs or doctoral programs (OTD).
 More information on the different levels may be found here: https://www.aota.org/Education-Careers/Considering-OT-Career/FAQs/Planning.aspx